 Performed sensitivity analysis to assess the extent of changes to the key assumptions that would cause the recoverable amount to be below the carrying amount.

-Assessed the reasonableness of the key assumptions used in FVLCOD such as similar PPE, adjusted for age and cost of disposal by evaluating the underlying data, independently verified the external sources data used by management in deriving at the fair value of the PPE.
+Assessed the reasonableness of the key assumptions used in FVLCOD such as similar PPE, take into consideration for key attributes such as size, tenure, condition and prevailing market conditions by evaluating the underlying data.